fengjixuchui/HyperVisor-Injector/README.md

 - It is fully private source code and you will be given a complete Hypervisor with instructions + help and support needed to get everything set up and working

 - UI Mode ( imgui mode of the injector )
-- dump games + the game pdb ( some games dont work )
 - you can use detours + minhook
 - decrypt offsets ( rainbow 6, warzone )
-- dump offsets for all titles
 - choose what injection format you want x86 / x64
 - IAT dumper
 - cheat engine support + other debuggers
 - offset dumper
-- Dump EAC + BE
-- edit packets / spoof packets
 - inject without any detections
-- Anti-Cheat Emulator ( allowing you to do play without running anti-cheat )
 - have a full private source code ( fully undetected + Secure source code )